Updated November 2025

 |

-- 2 visitors, but facility may limit visitors to 1 due to space constraints and safety considerations
+- Two visitors, but facility may limit visitors to one due to space constraints and safety considerations

 - Limited visitation is allowed in recovery rooms (exceptions may apply); staff will provide instruction

-- In pre-op (time before procedure), 1 to 2 visitors will be allowed at the discretion of the care team and may vary based on procedure
+- In pre-op (time before procedure), one or two visitors will be allowed at the discretion of the care team and may vary based on procedure

 - Visitors may swap in and out, not to exceed maximum number allowed